 J. John Stevenson joined North Shore Animal League America in 1978 as Special Counsel, becoming General Counsel in 1988.
-In 1993 he was named President.
+In 1993 he was named President & CEO.

-Under his leadership, Animal League America has grown into the largest and — to our knowledge, oldest — no-kill rescue and adoption organization in the world, introducing such influential programs as Spay/USA®, Global Pet Adoptathon®, Tour For Life®, off-site mobile adoption, Mill Dog Rescue, and most recently, the Mutt-i-grees® Movement.
-At the heart of this movement is our successful Mutt-i-grees Curriculum, a unique social-emotional learning program developed by Yale University that draws on the natural bond between children and animals to teach humane values and the importance of shelter adoption.
+Under his leadership, Animal League America has grown into the largest and longest-running no-kill animal rescue and adoption organization in the world, introducing such influential programs as Spay/USA®, Global Pet Adoptathon®, Tour For Life®, off-site mobile adoption and Mill Dog Rescue.
+Coining the term, Mutt-i-gree® to describe any shelter or rescue pet, John has led the Mutt-i-gree Movement, driven by our award-winning Mutt-i-grees Curriculum.
+This is a unique social-emotional learning program developed by Yale University that draws on the natural bond between children and animals to teach humane values and the importance of shelter adoption.

 John believes that, today, animal welfare has reached a momentous tipping point.
 “We’re on the brink of transformation — the no-kill transformation,” he says.
 “And since 1944, North Shore Animal League America and its no-kill mission have led the way.”

 Senior Vice President of Operations

 Senior Vice President and Chief of Veterinary Staff

 Vice President of Shelter Operations